jimmed/learn-you-a-js/lesson-3/slides.md

 # Reassigning Variables

- - Variables declared with `var` may be reassigned or re-declared without error:
+ - Variables declared with `var` may be reassigned or re-declared *without error*:

     ```js
     > var x = 1